Medidata Blog

 Phase I trials typically involve testing healthy volunteers (except in cancer trials), not patients suffering with the condition or disease that the new treatment is being investigated for.
 This is because the objective of Phase I trials is to test the safety of the drug, not if the drug works against the disease, as well as to determine the appropriate dosing.
 In a Phase I clinical trial, investigators are looking at two things—the pharmacodynamics (PD), which is the body’s biological response to the drug and what impact it actually has molecularly, and the pharmacokinetics (PK), which is the movement of the drug through the body.
 The focus here is on safety, whether the drug has any serious side effects, and what the safest dosing level is.

-Given this is the first in-human experiment of the drug, it can be difficult to recruit participants; there’s a certain amount of risk involved which could deter individuals, as well as a time commitment.
-In early-stage studies, participants are motivated by the desire to do good in the world and contribute to life-saving clinical research, and/or a financial incentive.
-Alongside financial reimbursement, participants might be asking themselves: how convenient is this for me?
+Given this is the first in-human experiment of the drug, it can be difficult to recruit patients; there’s a certain amount of risk involved which could deter individuals, as well as a time commitment.
+In early-stage studies, patients are motivated by the desire to do good in the world and contribute to life-saving clinical research, and/or a financial incentive.
+Alongside financial reimbursement, patients might be asking themselves: how convenient is this for me?
 How intrusive is this going to be?
 How uncomfortable are the procedures going to be?
 This is why education and patient engagement are key at this early stage.

 In later-stage trials, patients are also incentivized by the fact that they have the condition or disease being tested and these trials could be a cure or even a ‘last resort.’
 Key trial stakeholders need to think about how to lower the burden for patients and keep the focus on them at the center of decision-making; this is true at all phases of a clinical trial.
 Taking a patient-centric approach to clinical research has become an imperative.
 These mutually-beneficial partnerships with the patient community will transform both the future of research and development and the healthcare industry at-large.